-A Swiss Chocolate manufacturing, Aeschbach Chocolatier, located in Root, just 20min from the centre, is a option to do in Lucerne with kids.
+A Swiss Chocolate manufacturing, Aeschbach Chocolatier, located in Root, just 20min from the center, is an option to take the kids in Lucerne.

 Founded in 1972 by Mr. Charles Aeschbach, chocolatier, and employee of the company Suchard , he started his chocolate production in Zug, with his wife and two employees.

 Today, Aeschbach Chocolatier counts with more than 100!
 As in the old times, most of the chocolate production is manual.
 During the festive season, it is possible to watch the staff painting chocolate Easter rabbits and Santa Claus one by one.

 Famous here is the “Chrirsch- Blüte”-a sweet stuffed with cherry liqueur and topped with chocolate, and the “Kirsch Stängeli”-chocolate rod also stuffed with cherry liqueur-they are delicious!